AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/column-row-settings/column-settings.md

 >
 >Consider the following when updating a component's attribution to a non-default attribution model:
 >
->* **When using the component in a report with *a single dimension*:** The component's attribution overrides the allocation model applied to the dimension in the report.
+>* **When using the component in a report with *a single dimension*:** The component's attribution ignores the allocation model when a non-default attribution model is used.
 >
->* **When using the component in a report with *multiple dimensions*:** The component's attribution does not override the allocation models applied to each of the dimensions in the report.
+>* **When using the component in a report with *multiple dimensions*:** The component's attribution retains the allocation model when a non-default attribution model is used.
 >
 >   Multiple dimensions are available only when [exporting data to the cloud](/help/analysis-workspace/export/export-cloud.md).
 >